Today, I wanted to share with you one of the chapters from my first e-book Fly On The Wall. Check it out and know why men stay single!

 I tire of the same routine over, and over, and over again, and I despise monotony.
 I never want my relationship to get stale and predictable, but that is a reality for a lot of people.
 Being single, you don’t have this worry, because if things become stale with a woman, you can easily chuck the deuces and move on to the next.
 Now, the monotony can be easily cured, but a lot of dudes take their single life as the model for monotony.
 In fact, I would say that a single life can be as monotonous as life in a relationship!

 Same going out on the town and finding new women.
 You follow the same routine of getting her info, selling her the best dream possible, sleeping with her, and moving on to the next chick.
-It might work for a lot of dudes, but after a while that can get as boring as relationship life.
+It might work for a lot of dudes, but after a while, that can get as boring as relationship life.
 The only difference is you still have someone that loves you when it’s all said and done, yet when you’re single that’s not the case.

 5. New Good-Good

 It’s true that you could end up with lames living the single life, but that’s what a phone book and a dream are for, right?
 You can always call up the old reliable and win.
-Being single, you would rather venture into the unknown for the sake of a potential great night of sex, than be in a predictable sex life with a known partner.
+Being single, you would rather venture into the unknown for the sake of a potentially great night of sex, than be in a predictable sex life with a known partner.

 6. The Challenge